Exsanguinated/Exsanguinated/README.md

 <h4><p align="center"> ──《 Before You Interact 》──

+<h6> • We use weed for chronic pain management as it's the only thing that cuts through the pain for us that we can get our hands on; if you have an issue with that, don't interact.

 <h6> •  Please don't vent to us randomly if we aren't already close or haven't offered to let you vent!
 It's genuinely stressful and tiring and will end up with you being temp-muted.

 <h6> •  There are times where we will be blurry and not have a firm grasp on anything; we ask that you be patient and refrain from being too hard on us if we struggle to respond in chat.